 I’ve often heard people say that ‘Athens is an ugly city, don’t bother with it, go straight to the Greek islands’.
 I’m glad I didn’t listen – I found Athens beautiful, exciting, culturally rich and full of layers.
 Of course there’s no account for taste – different people look for different things when traveling.
 But how not to be awestruck by the Acropolis, the citadel … Continue reading Athens, where it all started

 It’s not the usual way to see France, but a trip on a barge on one of its river canals is for sure the best way to explore the heart of the country away from the tourist crowds.
-That’s what I had in mind, when I booked a one-week trip on Barge Luciole, which cruises the Nivernais Canal of the River Yonne, in the Burgundy region. … Continue reading On a barge in the heart of France
+That’s what I had in mind, when I booked a one-week trip on Barge Luciole, which cruises the Nivernais Canal of the River Yonne, in the Burgundy region. … Continue reading Barge travel in the heart of France

 I arrived in Girona in the mid-afternoon of a bright winter day in January, after an easy one-hour drive from Barcelona’s El Prat Airport.
 Northern’s Catalonia’s largest city, Girona turned out to be bigger than I expected, I even got lost in a commercial area in its outskirts, before finding my way downtown.
-I drove by large and beautiful parks until finding Hotel Peninsular, in … Continue reading Girona and the Jews
+I drove by large and beautiful parks until finding Hotel Peninsular, in … Continue reading The Jewish history of Girona, Spain

 I arrived at night at Mallorca’s Palma airport, one of the busiest in Europe, and was intrigued right away by the amount of ads in German – not in Spanish, the language of the land.
 “The Germans own Mallorca, they buy everything they can”, explained my French friend Margot, who has a vacation home there and was waiting for me at the arrival gate.
-“But … Continue reading Malloca: the royals, the rich, the Germans
+“But … Continue reading Mallorca, Spain – the royals, the rich, the germans